turbo399/meshy-dashboard/README.md

 A desktop-friendly **Meshtastic node list + map** you can run on your LAN (e.g. on a Raspberry Pi gateway).
 It’s basically the same “Nodes + Map” view you see in the phone app — but on a bigger screen, so you don’t need to keep your phone open while working at a desk.

+Meshy Dashboard is aimed at low-power gateways and headless systems — it runs directly on the node or gateway and is viewable from any device on the LAN.

+It’s designed for ARM, older hardware, and solar/battery setups.

 ## Screenshots